Do you know an individual or organisation that has made a contribution to the protection of children in Queensland?

 Q. Do I need to tell the person I am nominating?

 A. Yes, you must obtain the permission of the person, business or organisation you are nominating.
 You must also verify that the details of the nomination are true and correct with the person, business or organisation you are nominating.
-If a person is nominated and wishes to accept nomination they will be asked to consent to a Criminal History Check and additional checks as determined by the Queensland Child Protection Week Committee.
+If a person is nominated and wishes to accept nomination they will be asked to consent to a criminal history check, child safety history check and additional checks as determined by the Queensland Child Protection Week Committee.

 Q. Can I nominate myself?